 For most ordinary users this is at much as they'll need when dealing with PDF files, probably the most common document format online.
-However, sometimes PDFs will need changes made in which case there are plenty of PDF editors at hand.
+However, sometimes PDFs will need changes made, in which case there are plenty of free PDF editors at hand.

 However, PDF files can be more than just text and images, with the ability to embed data, tables, and spreadsheets into individual documents.
 This is fine if you want all that information to remain there, but sometimes you may need to extract it, and normal readers and editors won't cut that.